jimxlin/firemirror/README.md

-# RTCE_REPL
+# FireMirror
-Real Time Collaborative Editing combined with Read–Eval–Print Loop.
+Real-time collaborative code editing with Firebase and CodeMirror.